 As well as everything I’ve mentioned above, Namibia is also a very safe country to visit, where English is widely spoken and often referred to as ‘Africa for Beginners’, so it’s a perfect place to start!
-And the time to visit is now, before it gets too popular.

 Visit a Traditional and Authentic Himba Village